hongyiweiwu/latex_ps_gen/README.md

     }
     ```

+(Sample config files are available in the `examples` directory of the repo.)

 Now, save the config file.
 From now on, for each new assignment, enter this directory and type `lpg`.
 A new `.tex` file containing all the boilerplate will appear.

 NOTE: When writing properties for the config file, you need to escape certain characters inside the quotes: so instead of `"` and `\`, write `\"` and `\\`.
 Again, just write stuff in VSCode and if you didn't escape certain things you should see an error.